Hustonb/Data-Cleaning-and-Pipeline-Creation-NBA-Play-by-Play-Data/README.md

 To follow along with this project for yourself, open the “Data Cleaning and Pipeline Creation” Jupyter Notebook in this repository.

 ### Project process:
-The data being used is five similarly formatted csv files (each containing Play-by-Play data for a different NBA season), which I'll build a data pipeline for, then combine to perform further analysis on.
+The data being used is five similarly formatted csv files (each containing Play-by-Play data for a different NBA season).
-The Data Cleaning and Pipeline Creation file is the code used to clean the data and resulting outputs.
-The CSV file demonstrates the data used for this project.
+The 2000-01_pbp_demo.csv file demonstrates the raw data used for this project.

 ### References:
 https://www.basketball-reference.com/